 While Chromebooks have seen moderate success, Google has announced continuing support for the operating system.
 According to a recent report from the company, Google has extended guaranteed support for Chrome OS on vendors’ Chromebooks for the next five years, which adds almost an extra year of support for nearly every device.

-This new guarantee is similar to Microsoft’s more well-known 10-year support life cycle that it has for Windows.
+This new guarantee for network DLP prevention is similar to Microsoft’s more well-known 10-year support life cycle that it has for Windows.
 Under this new plan, Google promises to provide things like security patches, bug fixes and feature changes to owners of Chromebooks.
 Google is calling the plan the Chrome OS End of Life Policy.

 The previous policy from the company promised general support for a specific Chromebook for four years from its sales debut.
 Google added the extra year last week.
 According to a statement from Google on its policy page, “EOL dates may be pushed later than the initial date published, but will never be sooner than listed, which will be at least a minimum of five years from launch of the hardware.”